Auterion/mavlink-testing-suite/README.md

   ```
 ### Running the Autopilot Tests

-1. Start the SITL simulation:
+1. Start the SITL simulation (this is specific to the system-under-test, PX4 SITL is simply provided as an example):
     ```
     make px4_sitl jmavsim
     ```

-2. Then run the tests in the `build` directory with:
+2. Then run the tests in the `build` directory (this is the same for any tested system):
     ```
     (cd build && ./mavlink_testing_suite ../config/autopilot.yaml udp://)
     ```

 ### Running the Camera-Manager Tests

-1. Start the camera-manager:
+1. Start the camera-manager (this is specific to the system-under-test, DCM is simply provided as an example):
     ```
     ./dcm -c samples/config/ubuntu.conf -g debug
     ```
-2. Start the camera-manager http server to serve the camera definition file:
+2. Start the camera-manager http server to serve the camera definition file (this is specific to the system-under-test, DCM is simply provided as an example):
     ```
     python -m SimpleHTTPServer
     ```

-3. Then run the tests in the `build` directory with:
+3. Then run the tests in the `build` directory (this is the same for any tested system):
     ```
     (cd build && ./mavlink_testing_suite ../config/camera-manager.yaml udp://:14550)
     ```